ChristopherAndrewTopalian/CATopalian_Organic_Hydroponics/src/step_by_step_instructions/cardboard_box_step_by_step.md

 This is one way to make our bucket light proof, or we could just wrap a black trashbag around the bucket and tape it together.

 But, with the cardboard box, we get to use a smaller netpot easily by cutting a small hole in the top of the cardboard box, which is on its side.
+Of course we can use a square of cardboard over the bucket itself to do the same, but it depends on the quality of the bucket and if we want to put our solution in it or use it as a shelter for a bowl or other more sterile container.

 There are many ways to do it of course, so choose the easiest set up for you.